What Is Thai Beef Red Curry?

 Why does my Thai beef red curry taste thin and flat?

 The coconut milk was shaken before opening, or the curry paste was not fried long enough.
 Both produce the same result: a sauce that lacks depth.
-Open the coconut milk cans without shaking and spoon the cream off the top to fry the paste in.
+Open the coconut milk can without shaking and spoon the cream off the top to fry the paste in.
 Fry the paste for three to five minutes until the oil visibly separates before adding any liquid.
-These two steps together are what gives Thai beef red curry its body and its depth.
+These two steps together are what gives Thai beef red curry its body and depth.

 Why is my beef tough in Thai beef red curry?